tidymodels/tidymodels.org-legacy/content/learn/develop/recipes/index.markdown

 To start, there is a _user-facing_ function.
 Let's call that `step_percentile()`.
 This is just a simple wrapper around a _constructor function_, which defines the rules for any step object that defines a percentile transformation.
 We'll call this constructor `step_percentile_new()`.

 The function `step_percentile()` takes the same arguments as your function and simply adds it to a new recipe.
-The `...` signifies the variable selectors that can be used^[Towards the end of 2020, recipes will make the change to move to the tidyverse's new selection style that _does not_ use `...` to capture the selectors.
-See the [tidyverse principles page](https://principles.tidyverse.org/dots-data.html) for a discussion.].
+The `...` signifies the variable selectors that can be used[^selectnote].

+[^selectnote]: Towards the end of 2020, recipes will make the change to move to the tidyverse's new selection style that _does not_ use `...` to capture the selectors.
+See the [tidyverse principles page](https://principles.tidyverse.org/dots-data.html) for a discussion.

 ```r